RedDocMD/sturdy-octo-sniffle/index.md

 One aim of this project was to make sure that no method defined on `std::unique_ptr` is left un-modelled.
 If we don't, CSA either does:

 - *Conservative evaluation*, which leads to loss of information and possibly warnings being suppressed
 - *Inlining*, which sometimes leads the CSA to falsely believe that there is a bug in the standard library code (because we have modelled parts of it and are inlining other parts).
-Since bugs in standard library code are normally suppressed, this leads to other bugs beings suppresed (false-negatives).
+Since bugs in standard library code are normally suppressed, this leads to other bugs beings suppressed (false-negatives).
 For example:

 ```cpp
 void foo() {